estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 -**Maintainability**: adding the Web Component outside the source code means that the component is NOT bundled by Webpack (or any other tool the bundles code in your app) and doesn't become part of the final JavaScript bundles.

-This means that every time the development team wants to push changes to the app repo regarding the Web Component , this changes wont't affect the source code, meaning less hassle for other development teams.
+This means that every time the development team wants to push changes to the app repo regarding the Web Component , this changes won't affect the source code, meaning less hassle for other development teams.

--**Have a dedicated team of developers** that can work on the Web Component independently of the team working on the code base app.
+-**Have a dedicated team of developers** that can work on the Web Component independently of the team working on the code base.

--**Fewer updates** for all the users:

-If changes are made to the Web Component, the file is ONLY delivered to the clients interested in it, and not to ALL users.
+-**Fewer updates** for all the users: if changes are made to the Web Component, the file containing it is **only** delivered to the clients interested in it, and not to **all** users.

-It's worth to mention that the app bundles (code base) delivered to all users must be modified at least once in order to include some logic that allows the Web Component to be plugged in and be used in the bundles.
+It's worth to mention that the app bundles delivered to all users must be modified at least once in order to include some logic that allows the Web Component to be plugged in and be used in the bundles.
 But once this initial update has been delivered to ALL users, there's no need to modify the source code again, and the special feature can be modified as often as we want, without the need of subsequent code base updates.